-You know that earning an MBA can enhance your career immensely.
-Because you’re also a working mother, you have already mastered many of the skills necessary to take on the challenge of pursuing higher education while employed full-time.
-There’s no question that attaining your MBA will entail some sacrifice, but with proper planning and a supportive network, you can achieve your goals.
+You're likely already aware that earning an MBA and moving beyond an undergraduate degree can enhance your career immensely and provide you with more opportunities.
+If you’re already a working mother, you have already mastered many of the skills necessary to take on the challenge of pursuing higher-level college education while employed full-time and raising a child.
+There’s no question that attaining your MBA will be hard and may entail some sacrifice, but with proper planning and a supportive network, you can achieve success.

 Unique challenges of a working mom

-As a working mom, you are already juggling many roles.
-In addition to your career, it’s likely you are the parent taking kids to extracurricular activities, doctor’s appointments, playdates and the like, and a fair share of shopping, cooking and cleaning also falls on your shoulders.
+Those balancing work and motherhood, especially those with young children, are already juggling many roles.
+In addition to their career, women take their children to extracurricular events, doctor’s appointments, playdates and the like, and do a fair share of shopping, cooking, and cleaning.
+And you want to start attending classes on campus at a univeristy on top of all that?
 As the saying goes, if you want to get something done, ask a busy person.

-Some of your challenges will involve the kind of job you have and your hours.
-When you decide to pursue an MBA, ask your employer about flexibility in your work time.
-Perhaps you can work from home one or more days a week, and spend the time you would normally commute on your education.
+Some of your issues will depend on what type of job you have and your hours.
+When you decide to go after your MBA, ask your employer about flexibility in your work time.
+Depending on your industry, even if you could work from home one or more days a week, and spend the time you would normally commute on your education, that would have a huge impact.
 Employers tend to provide more flexibility to employees who are pursuing an education that will benefit the company rather than those who are requesting more flexible hours for personal concerns.
-If your employer seems a little dubious, ask about a trial period so you can both see how it would work.
+If your employer seems a little dubious and there is no policy in place, you could offer to work this way for a trial period so you can both see how it would work.
+Change can be hard, so give them the chance to see that this will work better than they thought and allow you to study without interrupting their process.

 Choosing a program that meets your needs

-For most working mothers, an online MBA is the best way to achieve your educational goals.
-You’ll also need a program that meets your needs in terms of scheduling.
-Some online MBA programs may require that students log on at designated times to attend classes.
-A working mother likely needs a more flexible program.
-Other primarily online MBA programs may require some in-person participation or travel.
-If you really doubt you can fit that into your schedule, even if the time required is not extensive, look for another program.
+For most working mothers, an online MBA is a great way to achieve your main academic goals.
+You’ll also need a program that meets your needs in terms of scheduling, technology needs, and which offers a supportive environment.
+Some online MBA programs may require that students connect with the class at designated times.
+A working mother may need a more flexible learning program unless they have high levels of support from their employer to aid in their professional development.
+Other primarily online MBA programs may require some live, in-person participation or travel.
+If you really doubt you can fit that into your schedule, even if the time required is not extensive, you should search for another program.

 Make sure that the program you choose is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-If your company is footing the bill, it is unlikely it will pay for non-AACSB courses.
-You also want an online MBA program featuring a strong faculty.
-The program’s website will tell you what you need to know about the professor’s background and professional experience.
-Lastly, check to see that classes are available 24/7.
-If they are more limited, even the best program may not meet the needs of a working mother.
+If your company is footing the bill, it is unlikely they will provide aid or assistance for non-AACSB courses.
+You'll also want an online MBA program featuring a strong faculty, community, and content.
+The program’s website will provide data on the professor's and staff backgrounds and professional experience, and there may even be a way to get reviews from or to contact alumni of the program through email.
+Lastly, check to see that you can access the site and complete your studies 24/7.
+If they are more limited, even the best program may not meet the needs of a woman with an already full plate.

 You may want to focus on an online MBA that was created for the part-time student.
-For many working mothers, a standard two year MBA degree program just isn’t feasible.
-A three or four year program is less stressful, more doable and much more practical.
+For many mothers with already busy lives, a standard two year MBA degree program just isn’t feasible.
+A three or four year program is less stressful, more doable, and much more practical.
 Look for a school offering as much as five years for degree completion.
-You may not need that much time, but it gives you breathing room.
+You may not need that much time, but it gives you breathing room that you might appreciate, eveen if you don't think you need it today.

 Practice time management

 For a working mom, time is precious.
-Odds are time management is already one of your most valuable skill sets, since you can’t have a successful career and raise a strong family without it.
+Odds are time management is already one of your most valuable skill sets, since women can’t have successful careers and raise strong families without it.
 That actually gives you an advantage over other MBA candidates who don’t have the experience of managing time as intensely as a working mother.

-Block out the time available for your MBA coursework without neglecting your job or family.
+Set aside the time necessary to read and work on your MBA coursework without neglecting your job or family.
 That’s crucial for effectively managing your time.
 As a working mom, though, you’re aware that you also need a certain amount of flexibility because you never know when family demands will conflict with other priorities.
 For example, perhaps you’ll decide to spend a few hours every Wednesday night at your local library for studying.
-If childcare arrangements fall through, take the kids with you – there’s plenty of things for them to do at a library.
+You likely have plenty of stories of childcare arrangements falling through; this way you can take the kids with you – there are plenty of things for them to do at a library.
 Make sure to block out some rest time for yourself, as well, even if it’s a two hour nap rather than anything more fun.

 Since there are only 24 hours in a day, it’s likely something will have to give when you decide to pursue an MBA.
 Working moms are experts on making lemonade when life gives them lemons.
 Get creative.
 If you used to exercise regularly but now don’t have the time, how about purchasing a bike desk so you can pedal while watching lectures?
-Your social life will take a backseat to your other activities for a while, but you can still keep in contact with friends via social media.
-Social media may play a role in your educational life, too.
+You knew when you started that your social life would take a backseat to your other activities for a while, but you can still keep in contact with friends via social media.
+Social media services may play a role in your educational life, too.
 A closed Facebook group consisting of other MBA students can help you network while also discussing the material, ask questions and support members struggling with the coursework or scheduling.
-Since you all are going through similar experiences, someone may have a recommendation that makes your work, school or family life move more smoothly.
+Or you might use an opportunity to reach out to an international business leader on Twitter.
+Since you all are going through similar experiences, someone may have advice or a recommendation that makes your work, school or family life move more smoothly.

-With an online MBA, you can attend classes on your own schedule, whether that is late at night after the kids have gone to bed or on weekends.
+With an online MBA, whether in finance or business analytics, you can attend classes on your own schedule, whether that is late at night after the kids have gone to bed or on weekends.
 When you are attending courses online at home, you can take classes in your pajamas, and hop into bed after turning off the computer.
 You might also get some coursework in during your lunch hour.
 Even when you go on vacation, you’re never further away from class than your laptop as long as there’s a wi fi connection.

 By sheer necessity, you probably already make every minute count.
 Multi-tasking is second nature to you.
 Once you are enrolled in an online MBA program, you’ll further refine your time management abilities.
 Taking the kids to the doctor or waiting outside school to pick them up?
 Always have course reading material to peruse, or other forms of studying.
 If your little one is taking a nap, head to the computer.
 It might take you longer to complete your degree than someone who isn’t dealing with children, but that is one of the benefits of an online MBA program.